Illinois Adult Care Homes: How to pay for, Laws and Regulations and Questions to ask…

 - Nursing Home (although this is an outdated and not an accurate term for this level of care)

-What care and support is provided in an adult care home in Illinois?
+What care and support is provided at a residential care home in Illinois?

 Similar to a nursing home, residents receive 24-hour care all in a single-family environment.
 Each home has an operator who may employ additional caregivers to support with the care of residents.
 Residences are licensed to house a smaller number of adults as opposed to larger assisted living communities.
 So they make ideal homes for loved ones who require individualized care while allowing residents the preferences and choices to honor their independence.